 Of all Diamond’s Uni albums, Moods is the most straightforward, simply a collection of well-crafted songs with no overriding concept and minimal strings.
 Diamond, however, would have much loftier goals for his next studio project.

 Hot August Night

-Diamond’s best known recording is this 1972 live album, named for a line in ‘Brother Love’s Travelling Salvation Show’.
-It was phenomenally popular in Australia where it’s reputed to have sold more than one million copies, a ridiculous degree of market penetration when Australia only had a population of 13 million at the time.
+Diamond’s best-known full-length record is this 1972 live album, named for a line in ‘Brother Love’s Travelling Salvation Show’.
+It was phenomenally popular in Australia where it’s reputed to have sold more than one million copies, a ridiculous degree of market penetration given that Australia only had a population of 13 million at the time.
 It came out at the ideal time in Diamond’s career – his Uni albums had been inconsistent, but had contained a good number of crowd-pleasers, and Diamond unerringly picks out his best material for this live set.

-It’s rare that I prefer a live album in an artist’s discography, but Diamond benefits from the band feel on this live disc with more guitar presence than his studio records, as well as the rawer vocals.
+It’s rare that I prefer a live album in an artist’s discography, but Diamond benefits from the band feel on this live disc; there’s more guitar than on his studio records, as well as rawer vocals.
 He’s also backed by a string section, but they’re less overbearing than his studio recordings, just adding depth and colour.
 There are at least three different versions of Hot August Night – I’m accustomed to the LP version, but the 2000 CD release adds three further songs, which are welcome.
 I’m less impressed by the extra additions on the 2012 anniversary edition, which adds the less essential ‘Modern Day Version of Love’ and ‘I Think It’s Going To Rain Today’.

 Jonathan Livingston Seagull